-There is also a collection of ponies that are not yet pixelated in a Java reimplementation: https://github.com/maandree/unisay/tree/develop/dev/newponies
+There is also a collection of ponies that are not yet pixelated in a Java reimplementation of the early Ponysay: https://github.com/maandree/unisay/tree/develop/dev/newponies

-There is a checklist named "pony-checklist" at the "dev/" directory.
+There is a checklist named 'pony-checklist' at the 'dev/' directory.
 You can use the check which ponies are added and which are not.